Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

     my_squares.append(num ** 2)
 ```

-And now, `my_squares` will hold the list `[1, 25, 81, 1089]`.
-To get this we were simply specifying a bunch of stuff that we wanted to add on to the end of the list, with a starting point at `my_list`.
+Now, `my_squares` will hold the list `[1, 25, 81, 1089]`.
+To get this, we were simply specifying a bunch of stuff that we wanted to add on to the end of the `my_squares` list, with a starting point at `my_list`.
 So, from a high level, we can write the framework of creating a list in code as:

 ```python
 list_were_building = []